-CanSkate Frequently Asked Questions
+CanSkate (PreCanSkate) Frequently Asked Questions

 Suitability of the Program:

 - Is this program geared only to figure skaters?
 No, this program provides a solid background for all ice sports, such as hockey, ringette, figure skating and speed skating.

 - Does my child have to have previous skating experience before signing up for the program?
 No, this program is suitable for new skaters, aged three through adult, as well as those with some skating experience.

 - My children have very different levels of skating experience.
 Can they all register for the same session?
 PreCanSkate and all 6 levels of CanSkate are taught on the same session, so all family members aged 3 and up, with different skating abilities can sign up for the same session.
 Skaters will be assessed for skating skills on the ice, and will be placed in age and skill appropriate groups after assessment.

 - My child is between the ages of 3-5, brand new to skating, and wishes to participate in the PreCanSkate program.
 How do we register for that?
 PreCanSkate is the FIRST stage of our CanSkate program.
 These young skaters can register on ANY of our CanSkate sessions, and they will be placed in a group with other skaters of similar age and skill level.
 Once the PreCanSkate skills have been mastered, these young skaters will progress into the main CanSkate program.

 - I am an adult who wishes to learn to skate.
 What program do I register in?
 CanSkate!
-Our adult skaters share the ice with our youth skaters -- ideal for parents learning to skate while their kids are on the ice.
-We offer sessions where adult/teen skaters will be placed in a dedicated group own group with a CanSkate certified coach.
-Teens and adults are also welcome on any other CanSkate session, but they will be placed in groups along with child/youth skaters of similar skill levels.
+Our adult/teen skaters share the ice with our youth skaters -- ideal for parents learning to skate while their kids are on the ice.
+We offer sessions where adult/teen skaters will be placed in a dedicated group with a CanSkate certified coach or CanSkate sessions where adult/teen skaters will be placed in groups along with child/youth skaters of similar skill levels.

 - Is the CanSkate program sufficiently advanced for my skater’s skills?
-By the time they complete CanSkate, skaters should have several skating skills, some of which are listed here: fast forward and backward perimeter stroking, forward and backward crosscuts, side stops with speed, turns, basic spins, and jumps.
+By the time a skater completes the CanSkate program, they will have skating skills such as fast forward and backward perimeter stroking, forward and backward crosscuts, side stops with speed, turns, basic spins, and jumps.

 Placement within the CanSkate Program:

 - My child has previous experience in another program.
 How will they be placed in the CanSkate program?
 Our program levels do not correspond to recreational programming offered through city programs.
 All new CanSkate members are placed into PreCanSkate (a readiness for CanSkate program) and then assessed by our professional coaches, and moved to the appropriate level as needed.
 Skaters who come from another Skate Canada club will be placed in the appropriate stage, based on the final standing at the other club.

 - I've never registered with LSC before.
 How do I create an account?
 Click on the login button in the top right corner of the webpage.
 The right hand side of the page will say "First Time Registering with LSC?”.
 Fill in the form and follow the instructions for registration.

 - Why do I need to complete my registration within a limited time period?
 Registration spots for all of our programs are limited.
 To ensure that your spot is saved during the registration process and that all users have an equal opportunity to register for programs, you must confirm your registration with payment by either credit card or cheque.
 Money is to be received by office within 7 days of registration if using the cheque/cash payment option or your spot will be lost.

-I have registered, but I also noticed additional fees added to my invoice.
+- I have registered, but I also noticed additional fees added to my invoice.
 What are these fees?
 There is an annual $45.00 Skate Canada Membership fee, which is valid for one year from Sept 1 to Aug 31.

 - I am having troubles registering.
 Who can I contact for help?
 Any inquiries regarding registration can be sent via email to email@example.com and the office administrator will respond within 72 hours.

 Skate Canada Fee: